GrishanAnton/InternetBS-API-PHP-Class/README.md

     }

-    // To execute command at live server you just need to set your API key and password InternetBS::init('MyApiKey', 'mypassword');
+    // To execute command at live server you just need to set your API key and password
+    // You need to initiate it only once and after that all commands will be executed at
+    // live server
+    InternetBS::init('MyApiKey', 'mypassword');

     // Now you may execute command at live server